SavidyaSathyani/personal_data_app/README.md

 # Profiles

 Profiles is a web appliacation view profiles of random people.
-This application will refresh automatically every 20 seconds and display a new profile on the screen.
+This application will be refreshed according constant value specified in person-app\public\js\index.js and display a new profile on the screen.
+You can change the refresh interval by changing the constant value and restarting the application.

 # New Features!

-- Automatic refresh isn every 20 second
+- Automatic refresh to a spefic time intervals.
-- Manual refresh t0 view a new profile
+- Manual refresh to view a new profile

 You can also:
   - See a timer on the screen to indicate the next refersh time